-In the wake of World War II, the United States acknowledged the growing importance of the air domain in national security operations by establishing the US Air Force a service dedicated to attaining and projecting airpower.
-Similarly, the US Space Force has emerged as an independent service due to the need to attain and maintain national power and superiority in space-a domain now irrevocably linked to US sovereignty and economic power.
+In the wake of World War II, the United States acknowledged the growing importance of the air domain in national security operations by establishing the US Air Force-a service dedicated to attaining and projecting airpower.
+Similarly the US Space Force has emerged as an independent service due to the need to attain and maintain national power and superiority in space-a domain now irrevocably linked to US sovereignty and economic power.

 Until the 2010s, the US military was hesitant to refer to space as a war-fighting domain.
-But the patent realization of space as a congested, contested, and competitive domain has prompted an evolution in how space is viewed and framed from a national security perspective.
+The patent realization of space as a congested, contested, and competitive domain has prompted an evolution in how space is viewed and framed from a national security perspective.
 For almost 50 years following the start of the first Space Age in the mid-twentieth century, space represented a supporting function to wider terrestrial conflict-either on land, at sea, or in the air.
 Yet as early as 1982, space was described as the "ultimate high ground."
-Indeed, space operations enabled the introduction of game-changing technologies through persistent overhead surveillance, communication beyond the line of
+Indeed, space operations enabled the introduction of game-changing technologies through persistent overhead surveillance, communication beyond the line of sight, and precision navigation and timing that would spur a revolution in US military strategy and operational art in the later twentieth and early twentyfirst centuries.